netzero-labs/netzero-labs/docs/tesla/2025-08/GridChargingIssue.md

 # Updates

-- **Update 2025-08-07T20:35:00Z**: Issues appears to be resolved, we are monitoring it and waiting for confirmation from Tesla.
+- **Update 2025-08-07T20:35:00Z**: Grid Charging issue appears to be resolved, we are monitoring it and waiting for confirmation from Tesla.

-- **Update 2025-08-07T07:20:00Z**: Tesla informed us the change was not intentional, and they are investigating the cause.
+- **Update 2025-08-07T07:20:00Z**: Tesla informed us the Grid Charging change was not intentional, and they are investigating the cause.

 # Grid Charging Issue